pensieve-org/re-mind/apis/README.md

 6. Reload your web app to apply the changes.

 For more detailed instructions, consult the PythonAnywhere documentation on deploying web apps.

+LOOK AT Quey.io for deployment to opnshift, ask ASAA